AlexJ-invision/devcon-hack/README.md

 ## Task Guidance

-Here are some inspirations for the nads-on sessions.
+Here are some inspirations for the hands-on sessions.
 They should only guide you, this is not a hard task list.

-- Rebuild our form compponents with react-area components
+- Rebuild our form components with react-area components
 - Play with advanced usages of grid, subgrid, container queries, size ranges (clamp, etc.)
 - Build an own list/tiles component using the tools above together with tailwind